krobelus/rate-experiments/README.md

 clausal proof adds a clause to the current formula, or deletes one from it.
 These steps simulate the clause introductions and clause deletions that a solver performs.
-As a result, a checker can reproduce the solver's formula as well as the set of top-level forced literals at each step, and finally derive the empty clause just like the solver did.
+As a result, a checker can reproduce the solver's formula as well as the shared UP-model at each step, and finally derive the empty clause just like the solver did.

 \paragraph{Deletions} A proof solely consisting of clause introductions will result in the checker's propagation routines slowing down due to